roadmanict/roadman.nl/content/posts/dependabot-grouping/index.md

 tags = ['Angular', 'NodeJS', 'Typescript', 'NPM', 'Dependabot']
 +++

-# Dependabot grouping

 For dependencies like Angular, it can be beneficial to group Dependabot pull requests.
-This can be achieved using the grouping feature:
+Updating Angular dependencies individually can break the build.
+In this post I will explain how to group dependencies:

 ```yaml
 version: 2